hooh-hooah/hooh-hooah.github.io/tutorials/chara-lashes.md

 -   **Alpha is Transparency** → NO
 -   **Streaming Mip Map** → NO
 -   **Generate Mip Maps**
     -   Disabling Mip Maps: Can get the crisp Texture.
-But the Texture might look jagged in low resolution or far distance.
+The Texture might look jagged in low resolution or far distance.
     -   Enabling Map Maps: Can get consistent quality any distance.
-But the Texture might look blurry.
+The Texture might look blurry.
 -   **Wrap Mode** → Clamp

 !> I recommend not to touch any compression options if you don't know what you're doing.
 Some compression option will make the Texture lose its transparency!
 You can check [the Unity Engine's Document about texture compression](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html) to see what's going on.